MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 > [!NOTE]
 >  Forecasts should not lead to creating supply orders that are bound by an order-to-order link.
 If the forecast is used, it should only be used as a generator of dependent demand in a manufacturing environment.

-### <a name="component-need-is-loaded-according-to-production-order-changes"></a>Component Need is Loaded according to Works Order Changes
+### <a name="component-need-is-loaded-according-to-production-order-changes"></a>Component Need is Loaded according to Production Order Changes
-When handling works orders, the planning system must monitor the needed components before loading them into the demand profile.
-Component lines that result from an amended works order will replace those of the original order.
+When handling production orders, the planning system must monitor the needed components before loading them into the demand profile.
+Component lines that result from an amended production order will replace those of the original order.
 This ensures that the planning system establishes that planning lines for component need are never duplicated.

 ###  <a name="safety-stock-may-be-consumed"></a><a name="BKMK_SafetyStockMayBeConsumed"></a> Safety Stock May Be Consumed
 The safety stock quantity is primarily a demand type and is therefore loaded into the inventory profile on the planning starting date.